Ben-Kerman/immersive/doc/targets.md

 # when selecting which existing note to export to
 #note_template={{type}}: {{id}}

-# Anki media dir override, normally derived from system default
+# Anki media dir override, optional and normally derived from system default
+# Must be an absolute path to the directory that encoded images/audio clips
+# should be placed in (i.e., to collection.media).
 #media_directory=<unset>

 # space-separated list of tags that will be added to exported notes